When is the Next Course?

 - A pillow for the delicious relaxations.

 - Any other props that you like to use (straps / blocks etc.).

 - Stationary – we provide a note pad, but bring your pens/pencils/highlighters etc.

 There are no required text books, as you will possibly already have a bit of a library of yoga books, or you will slowly add to your collection according to your interests, and which are helpful on your personal yoga path.
 We do, however, have a great list of recommended books (below) that we and past students have found helpful.

-There is an expectation that you attend a regular yoga class with your regular teacher, AND attend and log a minimum of 10 other classes to broaden your experience and knowledge of different teaching styles.
+There is an expectation that you attend a regular yoga class with your regular teacher, AND attend and log a minimum of 10 other classes to broaden your experience and knowledge of different teaching styles (not included in course hours).

 You will be required to keep a personal journal throughout your training.

 Your ‘business’ folder – approx. £10 (discussed on the course)… so don’t spend anything yet!

-First Aid Certificate: ‘Emergency First Aid at Work’ valid for 3 years, and regularly updated, is essential.
-You will be required to have this by the fourth month of the course.
+First Aid Certificate: ‘Emergency First Aid at Work’ valid for 3 years, and regularly updated.
+It is recommended to have this by the fourth month of the course.

-If, for any reason, you need to miss a module, you may be required to pay £150 / day to make up the hours with the course tutors.
+If, for any reason, you need to miss a module, you may be required to pay up yo £150 / day to make up the hours with the course tutors.

 Once qualified, you will also need insurance, which the above organisations offer.
 If you already have insurance, ask your insurer if they will also cover yoga teaching.